<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.rensenieuwenhuis.nl/?p=1079</guid>

 <description><![CDATA[Although the Netherlands are known for their liberal stance on induced abortion, currently the issue is debated again.
 Two only slightly related subjects now gain considerably attention in popular media and public opinion.
-The first is a slight change in ...]]></description>
+The first ...]]></description>

 <wfw:commentRss>http://www.rensenieuwenhuis.nl/new-developments-on-abortion-in-the-liberal-netherlands/feed/</wfw:commentRss>